Tunable large Berry dipole in strained twisted bilayer graphene

-On the other hand, the Berry dipole is a Fermi surface effect, hence, the effect is strongest when the chemical potential leads to half filling of either of the two quasi-flatbands, i.e. 1/4 or 3/4 filling.
-From these tunability study, it appears that the magnitude of the Berry dipole can be even much larger.
-Practical experimental conditions such as the electronic bandwidth of the flatbands, the amount of uniaxial strains, and hBN alignment which controls the gap would play a more determining factor.
-In addition, the linear term in Eq. \ref{eq: TotalBulk} is charge neutral since it satisfies $\sigma_{t,bulk}^{+}=-\sigma_{t,bulk}^{-}$.
-This current may be detected via non-local transport measurements~\citep{Getal14,SuiValley2015,Wu2019NonLocal} or with broken time-reversal~\citep{Klitzing1980,NagaosaHall2010}.
-Furthermore, it has been proposed that the high resistivity states phases observed near integer fillings break the equivalence between valleys, and, as a result, time reversal symmetry~\cite{XM20,CG20,BKLCVZ20,Wong2019b,Zondiner2019b}.
-This leads to a finite Hall conductivity~\cite{Serlin2019} in the absence of a magnetic field, which is defined by Eq.~\ref{eq: TotalBulk}.
-Thus, dc transport measurements can be used to infer the nature of the correlated phases.
+The linear term in Eq. \ref{eq: TotalBulk} leads to a charge neutral current which can be detected by non-local transport measurements~\citep{Getal14,SuiValley2015,Wu2019NonLocal} or by explicitly breaking time-reversal symmetry~\citep{Klitzing1980,NagaosaHall2010}.
+It has been proposed that the high resistivity states phases observed near integer fillings break the equivalence between valleys~\cite{XM20,CG20,BKLCVZ20,Wong2019b,Zondiner2019b}.
+Then, the currents calculated in Eq.~\ref{eq: TotalBulk} give an estimate of a finite Hall conductivity~\cite{Serlin2019} in the absence of a magnetic field.
+Hence, dc transport measurements can be used to infer the nature of correlated phases.

+Finally, it is worth noting that both strains and the lack of inversion symmetry induced by the substrate favor an increase in the Berry curvature, leading to the effects discussed here.
+Eventually, these perturbations distort and broaden the central bands of TBG.
+We consider that the values for the strain and substrate induced gap used in this work give a reasonable compromise where the topological features discussed here can be observed.

 {\it As this manuscript was approaching completion, a manuscript\cite{ZXZX20} has been posted, arXiv:2010.08333, addressing similar topics.
 As far as the manuscripts overlap, the results are qualitatively consistent.
 The values of the Berry dipole reported are somewhat different.
-This difference can be adscribed to the significant dependence of this value on parameters external to twisted bilayer graphene, the magnitude of the strain, and, particularly, the sublattice asymmetry induced by the substrate, as discussed here.}
+This difference can be ascribed to the significant dependence of this value on parameters external to twisted bilayer graphene, the magnitude of the strain, and, particularly, the sublattice asymmetry induced by the substrate, as discussed here.}

 {\it Acknowledgements.} P.A.P. and F. G. acknowledge funding from the European Commision, under the Graphene Flagship, Core 3, grant number 881603, and from grants NMAT2D (Comunidad de Madrid, Spain), SprQuMat and SEV-2016-0686, (Ministerio de Ciencia e Innovación, Spain).
 T.L. acknowledges support from the National Science Foundation under Grant No. NSF/EFRI-1741660.